Czesław Czypicki

-Czesław Czypicki (1855-1926) was a Polish lawyer from Kożmin, activist for the singers societies.
+Czesław Czypicki (18 July 1855 – 15 October 1926) was a Polish lawyer and activist for the singers societies.

 His father was a forester.
-After graduating from a Junior High School in Braniewo, he studied law in Wroclaw.
+After graduating from a Junior High School in Braniewo, he studied law in Wrocław.
 He did his internship in a court in Jastrowie (Western Pomerania), and then settled in Koźmin Wielkopolski.

 In 1895, he co-founded the Association of Industrial Societies in Poznań.
 He also co-founded the Bank Parcelacyjny in Poznań.